nileshsharma-dp/zomato_db_analytics/sql_queries.md

 # Analysis & Reports

-**Project Overview:**
-The Zomato SQL Project is designed to analyze customer behavior, order patterns, and the impact of the Zomato Gold membership program.
-It involves creating and populating several tables to simulate real-world scenarios.

 ## Q1.
 Top 5 Most Frequently Ordered Dishes by “Arjun Mehta” in the Last Year

 **Description:**